-In addition, lands that are located to the east side of the Q.E.W., south of the Welland River, are designated as Resort Commercial.
-These lands may provide for employment uses and are therefore included the Q.E.W.
+In addition, lands that are located to the east side of the Q.E.W., south of the Welland River, are designated as Resort Commercial in the Official Plan, but are zoned General Industrial (GI) in the City's Zoning By-law.
+These lands may provide for employment uses, in accordance with the provisions of the GI zone, and are therefore included the Q.E.W.
 Employment Corridor.
 As per policy 8.8.7, however, further planning of the area is required to assess the types of uses that are appropriate for the area.